Evangelos Kofos: Life and career

-In more recent years he has been engaged with projects dealing with the Kosovo and Macedonian issues.
+In later years he was engaged with projects dealing with the Kosovo and Macedonian issues.
 In 1998, he co-edited with Thanos Veremis the book Kosovo, Avoiding Another Balkan War (Athens, ELIAMEP) and subsequently he published his own book Kosovo and the Albanian Unification; The Burden of the Past, the Anguish of the Future (Athens, 1998, in Greek).
 In 2005, he co-edited with Vlasis Vlasidis the book, Athens-Skopje: An Uneasy Symbiosis, 1995-2002 (Athens, ELIAMEP, in English) and in 2008 he co-edited with Ioannis Stefanidis and Vlasis Vlasidis a new volume, Makedonikes Taftotites sto Chrono.
 Diepistimonikes Prosengisies ("Macedonian Identities in Times.
 Interdisciplinary Approaches"), Thessaloniki, Athens, Patakis publishers, 2008.

 In 1999 the President of the Hellenic Republic Constantine Stephanopoulos decorated him with the Golden Cross of the Order of Phoenix for his services and all round meritorious work,.
 Ten years later, in 2010, the Academy of Athens bestowed on him its Award for the entirety of his scholarly work.

+Kofos died on 25 April 2022, at the age of 88.